bucs110a0spring22/ch1-lab-nhatdinhnguyen/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+ There are 5 grace days you can use for late labs.
+None cannot be used for the Final Project.
+Any late labs that do not use grace days are deducted 10% every day it is late, can submit upto 5 days days (up to 50%).

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ For this project/assignment, all went well.

 ## REFERENCES:
- < List any outside resources used >
+ For this assignment, no outside resources were used.

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ At this moment, no. I'm excited to learn from this class though!